Coastal recreation and byelaws

 - activities are suitably risk assessed and appropriate insurance is in place.

-If you wish to charge people for attending an activity at the beach or advertise or sell a product or service contact the Foreshore Officer on 01243 534587 for an initial discussion.
+If you wish to charge people for attending an activity at the beach or advertise or sell a product or service contact the Foreshore Service to outline your proposal.

 Licenses are granted through the council's Estates department.
 The cost of a licence is dependent on the type of activity taking place.
 Admin charges may also be applied.